akarve/bip-keychain/pre-bips/steganographic-seeds.md

 `nfkd()` converts the input string to Unicode normalization form KD.

-Thankfully there are no requirements in `PBKDF2()` on the contents of either the _mnemonic_ or _passphrase_, so the corresponding code is easy to modify.
+Fortunately `PBKDF2()` does not limit the domain either the `password` or `salt` argument.
+Existing implementations are therefore easy to update.
 We propose _no change_ to passphrase entry, validation, or application.

-The _mnemonic_ must be interpreted as a raw string to permit as wide an array of input characters as possible.
+Applications should regard the _mnemonic_ as a raw string to permit the widest possible array of input characters.
 (See the following section for details.)

-In the interest of backward compatibility we propose that implementations make only the following changes:
+In the interest of backward compatibility we propose that existing BIP-39 implementations make only the following changes:

 1. If they do already, relax any input validation that requires the mnemonic to